 When it comes to building your home sweet home, there are more decisions to make than you think.
-From planning your needs to setting up a budget, then thinking about the building materials that could help last your home, the list could go on and on.
+From planning your needs to setting up a budget, then thinking about the building materials that will help last your home, the list could go on and on.

 One important decision to make is to choose the framework of your home.
 After all, it is the backbone of your building and holds your home together.
 The options for the framework are wood or steel.
 They both have their upsides and downsides.
 It is important to learn the differences between steel frames vs. wood frames.

-To learn more differences between steel frame vs. wood frame and why a steel framed home is now the preferred choice of many builders, keep reading below.
+To learn more differences between steel frame vs. wood frame and why a steel-framed home is now the preferred choice of many builders, keep reading below.

-Moreover, wood is highly flammable, whereas; steel is non-combustible.
+Moreover, wood is highly flammable, whereas steel is non-combustible.
 When it comes to weather, wood is too fragile to handle harsh weather and natural disasters, while steel can easily withstand most weather conditions.